Our Team

 Ana started practising meditation in 2004 under the guidance of Dharma teacher Master Behram Ghista.
 She then became interested in Vipassana meditation and met her now main meditation teacher, Ariya Baumann (nee Ariya Ñani), in 2008.
 Ana has attended more than 18 intensive meditation retreats in both the Tibetan and Theravada traditions, and started teaching mindfulness meditation for beginners in 2008.
 Her background as a scientist makes her classes practical and simple, yet with heart.

 Beverley Crowell has been with Rigpa Sydney since 2000 and her daily practice is Longchenintik Ngondro and meditation.
-She runs 2 classes of meditation each week, one in a yoga centre in Coogee, and another online via Zoom.
-She also facilitates a 20 minute daily meditation on Zoom for Rigpa along with being part of a team running the drop in classes for Rigpa.
+She runs two meditation classes each week, one in a yoga centre in Coogee, and another online via Zoom.
+She also facilitates a 20 minute daily meditation on Zoom for Rigpa along with being part of a team running the Rigpa drop-in classes.
+Beverley works as a psychotherapist and energetic healer, working privately and running groups on spiritual and personal development.

 Chand currently works as a writer and researcher and her main interest is in Buddhist meditation, psychology and ethics.
 Although she comes from a traditional Buddhist country and her educational background is in languages, she became deeply interested in meditation around 2001 through the influence of Western monks and nuns, particularly Ajahn Brahm.
 Chand currently teaches meditation and works as researcher/writer and the focus of her interest is the mental and physical therapeutic potential of Buddhist meditation.
 She looks at how best to go beyond popular secular mindfulness to strengthen the mind and improve its emotional landscape using the many different meditative practices available in Buddhism and its system of ethics and philosophy.